subagents-orchestration-guide by shinpr

 ### Execution Method

-- subagent_type: Agent name
+- `subagent_type`: Agent name (e.g., "task-executor")

-- description: Concise task description (3-5 words)
+- `description`: Concise task description (3-5 words)

-- prompt: Specific instructions
+- `prompt`: Specific instructions including deliverable paths

 ### Call Example (requirement-analyzer)